Knowledge base

 To go further

-Take note of the following resources:
+Refer to the following resources:

-- Google Recommendations
+- Google recommendations

-- Recommendations from GTmetrix
+- GTmetrix recommendations

 - Optimize a site